The Team

 Managing Partner

-Joanna Chiu is an internationally recognized China expert, award-winning author, and Managing Partner at Nüora Global Advisors.
-She advises organizations on the intersection of Asia, media, technology, and global risk.
+Former award-winning investigative journalist and author Joanna Chiu is Managing Partner at Nüora Global, where she advises organizations navigating the intersection of politics, technology, media, and geopolitical risk.

 Chiu has reported extensively across mainland China, Hong Kong, Macau, and Mongolia for leading media outlets including The Economist, The Globe & Mail, AFP, The Guardian, Foreign Policy, AP, and the South China Morning Post.
 She is a frequent commentator for broadcasters such as the BBC, NPR, CBC, and CTV.

-As a consultant and project lead, Chiu has managed global research teams and conducted fieldwork with Chinese companies for major reports commissioned by organizations including PEN America and the Committee to Protect Journalists.
-Her work focuses on geopolitical risk, policy analysis, information ecosystems, and China’s global influence strategies.
+As a consultant and project lead, Chiu has managed global research teams and conducted fieldwork involving Chinese companies on behalf of corporations, NGOs and research institutes.
+She has authored public reports commissioned by organizations including PEN America and provided legal expert witness reports for law firms.

 China Unbound

-Described by New York Review of Books as “heartfelt, powerful,” China Unbound offers a sweeping primer on China’s rise in the 21st century and the roots of Beijing’s strategies for global power.
-Chiu’s book won the prestigious Shaughnessy Cohen Prize for Political Writing.
+Described by the The New York Review of Books as “heartfelt” and “powerful,” China Unbound examines China’s rise in the 21st century and the political, historical, and ideological foundations of Beijing’s global ambitions.
+The book received the 2022 Shaughnessy Cohen Prize for Political Writing.

 John Gruetzner